RJ/bevygap/README.md

-# Bevygap: Running Bevy+Lightyear multiplayer servers on Edgegap
+# Bevygap – Multiplayer server management tools

-This is a (WIP) suite of services for running multiplayer game servers on Edgegap, where the games are built with bevy using the Lightyear networking library.
+This is a (WIP) suite of services for running multiplayer game servers on [Edgegap](https://edgegap.com), where the games are built with Bevy using the [Lightyear](https://crates.io/crates/lightyear) networking library.

 The goal is to have an easy-to-deploy system either yourself with docker-compose, or in the cloud, to use Edgegap to spin up gameservers on demand.

+## Components

-## bevygap_matchmaker
+### bevygap_matchmaker

 Clients wishing to connect to the game make a request to our matchmaker service, which then: